perslab/CELLECT/README.md

 Please create and issue on the github repo if you encounter any problems using CELLECT.
 Alternatively, you may write an email to timshel(at)sund.ku.dk

+## Acknowledgements

+We gratefully acknowledge the developers of the genetic prioritization tools used in  CELLECT: [LDSC](https://github.com/bulik/ldsc) and [MAGMA](http://ctglab.nl/software/magma).
+In particular, Christiaan de Leeuw and Steven Gazal for their generous support.